AAAW Single Championship

 The AAAW (All Asia Athlete Women's) Single Championship or AAAW Championship is a women's professional wrestling championship formerly contested in the Japanese women's professional wrestling promotion Gaea Japan until 2005 after the promotion was closed down.
 Originally a heavyweight championship, the weight class was dropped in 1998, making it an openweight title.
 On March 12, 2021 it was announced that the AAAW Singles Championship would be revived, along with the AAAW Tag Team Championship, at the GAEAISM show on April 29.
 It was revived in January 2022 and began being sanctioned by Marvelous That's Women Pro Wrestling ever since.

 Title history

-There have been a total of 15 reigns shared between 10 different champions and one vacancy.
-Chikayo Nagashima is the current champion in her second reign.
+On November 2, 1996, Chigusa Nagayo became the inaugural AAAW Heavyweight Champion after defeating Devil Masami.
+In May 1998, during Devil Masami's reign, the title was re-named as the AAAW Single Championship.
+The title remained active until the closing of Gaea Japan on April 10, 2005.
+On January 10, 2022, the title reactivated under Marvelous That's Women Pro Wrestling, where Takumi Iroha won it by defeating Chihiro Hashimoto.
+On November 4, Iroha vacated title after sustaining an injury.

+On December 4, Nagashima won the vacant championship by defeating Mio Momono, making her the first person to hold the title both on Gaea and Marvelous.